Do You Need To Add Anything To Septic Tank When Pumped? (Solution found)

 • Never dump cooking oil or grease down the sink or toilet.
 It is never a good idea to flush oil-based paints, solvents, or huge quantities of harmful cleansers down the toilet.
 Even latex paint waste should be kept to a bare minimum.
 Disposal of rubbish should be avoided or limited to a minimum.
 Fats, grease, and particles will be considerably reduced in your septic tank, reducing the likelihood of your drainfield being clogged.

-See also: How Often Do Do I Clean Septic Tank?
-(Best solution)
+See also: How Often Do You Put Copper Sulfate Into Your Septic Tank?
+(Solution)

 Own a recreational vehicle (RV), boat or mobile home?